mrj/omniauth-spotify/README.md

 ## Forcing a Permission-Request Dialog

 If a user has given permission for an app to access a scope, that permission won't be asked again unless the user revokes access.
-In these cases, authorization sequences proceed without user interation.
+In these cases, authorization sequences proceed without user interaction.

 To force a permission dialog being shown to the user, which also makes it possible for them to switch Spotify accounts, set either `request.env['rack.session'][:ommiauth_spotify_force_approval?]` or `flash[:ommiauth_spotify_force_approval?]` (Rails apps only)